qkhn95/marketing-refactor/README.md

 ### 4 - Changed tags to include more semantic HTML attributes

 I have replaced a few div tags with more semantic HTML attributes.
 I have also included the header, main, body and footer of the webpages lie and have put a description of this on the code.
 I have also included different sections which can help differentiate the different segments on the webpage.

+### 5 - Removed duplicate class names in CSS stylesheet

+There was a few class names which were duplicated, therefore I removed these and replaced them with a single class name.